Meet the judges

 Sawyer is a radio presenter on talkSPORT and co-hosts their Kick Off radio show.
 She previously worked at Sky Sports for over 18 years.
 An avid Brentford City FC fan, Sawyer also presents The Times’ ‘The Game’ podcast.

 The double-Olympic champion Dame Kelly Holmes holds a special place in the British sporting world, despite retiring in 2005.
 She holds the current British records for the 600, 800 and 1,000 metres.
 Holmes has since gone on to launch her own charity, which re-engages young people facing disadvantage and exclusion.

 Logan has presented everything from the Olympics to Match of the Day to BBC’s Sports Personality of the Year.
 Before Gabby went into presenting, she had a stint as a rhythmic gymnast, representing Wales in the 1990 Commonwealth Games.

 Glover started rowing four years before she won a gold medal at the London Olympics.
 Seven years later, she is a two time Olympic champion, triple world champion, quintuple World Cup champion and triple European champion.

 One of Britain’s greatest ever paralympic athletes and wheelchair racers, Grey-Thompson has won 11 Olympic gold medals and four gold world championships medals.
 Since retiring she has served as a board member for the London Marathon, as well as sitting in the House of Lords.

 Alcott is a seven-time British national champion alpine ski racer.
-She is Britain’s greatest ever female skier, having won gold in the Winter Olympics four times.
+She is Britain’s greatest ever female skier, having competed in the Winter Olympics four times.
 She now presents a podcast and was a commentator on the BBC’s coverage of the 2018 Winter Olympics.